 The root of most morphine addictions in the late 1800s was prescriptions by physicians.
-The modal addict was a middle/upper-class, 37-year-old, white housewife.
-While morphine
+According to Courtwright (2001), the modal addict was a middle/upper-class, 37-year-old, white housewife.
+While morphine was routinely prescribed for a wide range of ailments, it was used for women's health issues such as dysmenorrhea and for afflictions such as

-$^{^{1}}$ The sources for all the data displayed in the figures are presented in Appendix A.
+1The sources for all the data displayed in the figures are presented in Appendix A.4.